 The creator of a PDF document can set the security to prevent the extraction of pages.
-To view the security settings for a document, choose File > Properties, and select the Security tab.
+To view the security settings for a document, choose File > Properties, and select Security.

 You can split one or more documents into multiple smaller documents.
 When splitting a document, you can specify the split by maximum number of pages, maximum file size, or top-level bookmarks.

-You can use page thumbnails in the Navigation pane or the Document area to copy or move pages within a document and to copy pages between documents.
+You can use page thumbnails in the Navigation pane to copy or move pages within a document and to copy pages between documents.

 You can replace an entire PDF page with another PDF page.
 Only the text and images on the original page are replaced.
 Any interactive elements associated with the original page, such as links and bookmarks, are not affected.
 Likewise, bookmarks and links that may have been previously associated with the replacement page do not carry over.
 Comments, however, are carried over and are combined with any existing comments in the document.